 The best way for kids to learn how to problem solve is by asking questions.

 When your children ask you a question about an observation or process answer them with a question about what they see/think/feel might be going on.
 Get your children into the habit of asking lots of questions and experimenting to find the answers, this is the heart of STEAM based learning.

 Now you have an idea of how to try STEAM at home you may be on the hunt for lots and lots of STEAM project ideas.
 Well, I’m not gonna leave you hanging!
 Here are some fab resources on the web and in book form!

 One place to start is our STEAM Project Guide with 25 STEAM projects we have tried as family.
 The projects are appropriate for a variety of ages and vary in difficulty from easy to more involved.

 2. STEAM Blogs

-Here are 10 of my favorite online resources for STEAM projects.
+Here are some of my favorite online resources for STEAM projects.
 All of these bloggers focus partly or completely on STEAM projects:

 Okay, do you feel like you have a better handle on what STEAM is and how to start trying STEAM projects at home with your family?

 Trust me you don’t have to be an educator or designer or scientist to start doing STEAM; you only need the desire to try!
 I hope our Quick Start Guide leaves you feeling good about getting started